教程 - 协程与通道(Channel)

 .

 However, the provided solution doesn't work.
 If you run the program and load contributors by choosing the CALLBACKS option, you'll see that nothing is shown.
-However, the tests that immediately return the result pass.
+However, the test from Request3CallbacksKtTest

 Think about why the given code doesn't work as expected and try to fix it, or see the solutions below.